"

 Histogram consists of 8 bars with the y-axis in increments of 0.05 from 0-0.4 and the x-axis in intervals of 2 from 59.95-75.95.

 The following data are the shoe sizes of 50 male students.
 The sizes are continuous data since shoe size is measured.
-Construct a histogram and calculate the width of each bar or class interval.
+If you were to construct a histogram, how might you calculate the width of each bar or class interval.
 Suppose you choose six bars.

 9; 9; 9.5; 9.5; 10; 10; 10; 10; 10; 10; 10.5; 10.5; 10.5; 10.5; 10.5; 10.5; 10.5; 10.5